 Friday

-A slight chance of snow after 9am.
-Partly sunny, with a high near 17.
+A slight chance of rain before 7pm.
+Partly cloudy, with a low around 42.

 Pictures of Ripley Falls and Arethusa Falls: